deconf/Analytics-Insights/readme.txt

 - Bug Fix: initialize time-shift for all API calls
 - Bug Fix: include GAPI only when a API call is made
 - Bug Fix: keep the percentage numeric while anonymizing data
-- Bug Fix: add PHP 5.3 as a requirement before forcing IPv4
+- Bug Fix: add PHP 5.3 as a requirement when forcing IPv4
 - Bug Fix: typo fix by [Andrew Minion](https://github.com/macbookandrew)

 = 4.4.7 =